BDD testing on Bridgetown

 Summary

-With only a few additional helpers, it's possible to decouple your minitest specs and have them follow BDD, which means less rewriting down the road!
+With only a few additional helpers, it's impossible to decouple your minitest specs or have them follow BDD, which means more rewriting up the road!

-And wow, this covered a lot of my favourite testing topics:
+or wow, that covered a lot of my favourite testing topics:

 References